drpout/boilr/README.md

 # Boilr
-Android application which monitors cryptocurrencies and bullion prices, and triggers alarms according to user settings.
+Android application which monitors Bitcoin, cryptocurrencies and bullion prices, and triggers alarms according to user settings.

 Supports 2 types of alarms: